-Generally, the decision to add an item to the collections is based not on one factor but on a combination of several criteria listed above and is made by the archivists and the associate director.
-Acquisition or acceptance of excessively large or expensive donations that may affect storage capacity, security or staffing requirements will require consultation with the Executive Director of The TMC Library.
+Generally, the decision to add an item(s) to the collection is based not on one factor but on a combination of several criteria (listed above) and is made by the archivists.
+Acquisition or acceptance of exceedingly large or expensive donations that may affect storage capacity, security or staffing requirements will require consultation with the Executive Director of The TMC Library.